nais/doc/docs/addons/wonderwall.md

 ```

 The user's session with the sidecar will be cleared, and the user will be redirected to the identity provider for global/single-logout, if logged in with SSO (single sign-on) at the identity provider.
+They will then be redirected back to the sidecar's callback endpoint.

+#### 2.1.
+Redirect after Logout

+After the callback is handled, the user will receive a final redirect to a preconfigured URL.
+Depending on the provider, this will either be a common logout page or your application's ingress.

+To override this, use the `redirect` parameter as described in [1.1.
+Redirect after Login](#11-redirect-after-login).
+The same restrictions and caveats apply here.

 ---